-Fill a medium size pot with water and boil (simmer with lid cover) sliced ginger and/or other fresh ingredients of your choice for 20 minutes.
+Fill a medium size pot with water and boil (simmer with lid cover) sliced ginger and/or other ingredients of your choice for 20 minutes.
+My pot makes about 6 to 7 cups (~54 oz or 1.6L.)
 For example, I did:

 - ginger + fresh or dried dates (1 or 2 is enough, not sweet.
 I put more if the fruit I add later is very tart like the kiwi I dried.)

 - ginger + fresh or dried dates + lemongrass

 - ginger + dried jujube (can boil dried jujube with ginger or can add it after 20 minutes like below.)

 After 20 minutes, add one of the following.

 - dried kiwi (with the ginger + dates base)

 - dried kiwi + orange peel (with the ginger + dates + lemongrass base)

 - dried jujube (A couple is enough for flavor and very slight sweetness.
 If I used dates, then I don't add jujube because I don't want the drink to be sweet.
 But you can add both if you desire more sugar.)

 - dried jujube + orange peel (mandarin or tangerine peel works too, can mix and use more than one.)